This Tip describes how to manage change with ADKAR, a change management tool: awareness, desire, knowledge, ability and reinforcement.

 Awareness is built through effective communication, effective sponsorship, coaching by managers and supervisors, and ready access to business information.

-Desire to change is influenced by the nature of the change and WIIFM, the organizational context for the change, an employee’s personal situation, and personal values and motivators.
+The nature of the change and WIIFM, the organizational context for the change, an employee’s personal situation, and personal values and motivators influence the desire to change.

-Reinforcement is built through celebrations and recognition, rewards, feedback from employees, audits and performance management systems, and accountability systems.
+Celebrations and recognition, rewards, feedback from employees, audits and performance management systems, and accountability systems build reinforcement.

 To read about each milestone, go to the following sites offered by Prosci: